jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

     - **`By`**
       - Python class for specifying the type of condition to wait for

+## Before coding

+For any web scraping project, the second thing you should do is take a look at the website you will be scraping.
+This will give you a good idea of what you are dealing with and what you need to scrape.
+(The first thing you should do is read the [Terms of Service](https://quotes.toscrape.com/robots.txt) of the website to make sure you are allowed to scrape it.)

+ If you go to [quotes.toscrape.com](https://quotes.toscrape.com) in your browser, you will see a list of quotes.
+Now open your browser's developer tools by pressing `Cmd+Option+I` (Mac).

+Take a look at the elements that make up the page.
+We are interested in the quotes and the authors.

+In the **Elements** tab, look for the elements that contain the quotes and the authors in the **HTML** section.

+### Questions to answer

+- What are the tags of the elements that contain the quotes?
+- What are the classes of the elements that contain the quotes?
+- What are the tags of the elements that contain the authors?
+- What are the classes of the elements that contain the authors?
+- Are the quotes nested inside other elements?
+If so, what are the tags and classes of those elements?

+Keep these tags in mind as we will be using them to scrape the data.

 ## Declaring `setup_api()` Function

 This time we will create a `setup` function to load our API key from the `.env` file as well as initialize and configure our Gemini model which we will later invoke and store in the `model` variable.